The Role of Exceptional Points and Transmission Peak Degeneracies in Non-Hermitian Sensing: Appendix D: Experimental Methods

 \subsection{Parameter Calibration}

 During an experimental sweep, all the parameters $f_c, f_y, \kappa_c, \kappa_y, J, \phi$ are necessary for data analysis.
-Parameters $f_c, f_y, \kappa_c, \kappa_y$ are measured during each step of the independent variable, using the RF-switch-based probing method described in Sec. \ref{sec:methods-device}.
-We use the experimental apparatus to set $f_c = f_y$ and $\kappa_c = \kappa_y$, then couple the two modes together and change the digital phase shifter until the hybridized peaks are the same height in transmission, which defines the phase origin, $\phi = 0$.
-Finally, $J$ is a fitted parameter, extracted from fitting $T_\text{Coupled}$ (see Supplementary Information) to each trace of the hybridized data.
+Parameters $f_c, f_y, \kappa_c, \kappa_y$ are measured during each step of the independent variable, using the RF-switch-based probing method described in Sec. \ref{appendix-sec:methods-device}.
+To determine $\phi$, we use the experimental apparatus to set $f_c = f_y$ and $\kappa_c = \kappa_y$, then couple the two modes together and change the digital phase shifter until the hybridized peaks are the same height in transmission, which defines the phase origin, $\phi = 0$.
+Finally, $J$ is a fitted parameter, extracted once for each value of loop attenuation and loop phase.